goraju/ai-ml-learning-resources/README.md

 - [Stanford AI Index](https://aiindex.stanford.edu/)
 ---

 ## VI.
-Learning Strategies & Career Development in AI
+AI Learning Paths & Career Development

 This section provides guidance for individuals looking to start or advance their careers in AI, Machine Learning, and related fields.